Memory Profiling and Optimization

 By using the memory tracing functionalities demonstrated above, we may know which threads are running and the memory space that they are using.
 This is very useful information for optimizing memory usage for each thread.
 This is also useful for debugging stack overflow errors.

-Stack overflow may happen in very different situations.
-For understanding how to detect such errors, it is of course easier to simulate one such error.
-For this purpose, you may add a code allocating more and more memory on the stack in a thread running a loop.
-An example of such a code is given below:
+Stack overflow can occur in a variety of situations.
+To understand how to detect such errors, it is easier to simulate one.
+To this end, you can write code that allocates more and more memory to the stack in a thread that runs a loop.
+An example of such code is given below:

 MemoryStackOverflow class